 When the yoga finally gets underway (it’s hard to tear yourself away from a baby goat!) we are spread out so we all have room to go through some traditional yoga moves.
 But after 15 minutes the goats take over and the thread of the class is lost.
 It doesn’t seem to bother anybody – as long as they get a photo of themselves with a goat on their back.

 We pile in together, as seen in the photo below so we can have the goats bound over our backs.
 And we make human pyramids with the goats on top.

 Whether goat yoga is just a craze I don’t know.
 But I do know that at the end of the 45 minute class I see a lot of smiling faces.
 Goats live up to their reputation of relieving daily stresses – unless you’re the poor guy that was peed upon.

-Take a boat ride on the inner waterways of the “junior Grand Canyon” – one of the fun things to do in Mesa Arizona
+Take a boat ride on the inner waterways of the “junior Grand Canyon”

 They also offer astronomy dinner cruises which would be pretty darned interesting given the night skies here.
 If you do the trip with Detour Tours, you’ll be sure to be one of the first onboard so you can nab the best seats.